 Band 4: £5m to £10m, £75,450 Charge

 Example 4.1.
 A non-resident company holds a £6.8m Mayfair house occupied by family of the ultimate beneficial owner during periodic UK visits.
 No relief.
 Net ATED payable: £75,450.
-The dis-envelope analysis at this value typically points toward direct individual ownership, but the SDLT cost on the dis-envelope itself (£612,000 on a £6.8m residential schedule purchase) is the gating factor in any modelling.
-The pillar guide walks through the dis-envelope arithmetic.
+The dis-envelope analysis at this value usually points toward holding the property directly in your own name, but the SDLT cost on the dis-envelope itself (£612,000 on a £6.8m residential schedule purchase) is the gating factor in any modelling.
+The complete ATED guide works through the dis-envelope arithmetic in full.

 Example 4.2.
 A UK Ltd holds a £7.5m Kensington townhouse let to a multinational corporate tenant on commercial terms throughout 2026/27.
 Property Rental Business Relief applies.
 The relief discipline at this band is documentary: commercial-rent comparables (Foxtons, Knight Frank rental indices), a tenant due-diligence file evidencing the unconnected status, and a clean tenancy agreement audit trail.
 Net ATED payable: £0.